 This is obvious, but there's no way around it!
 If you want to animate, you have to learn the software and stay on top of trends and updates as the technology advances and evolves.
 Some of the main software programs used in 3D animation are Maya, After Effects and Blender.
 Most programs have free trials to get you started, and there are numerous ways to learn the tools of the trade.

 If you're not progressing quickly enough with free online 3D animation tutorials, get yourself a professional mentor.
-A reputable online course such as CG Spectrum’s Advanced 3D Animation Course offers a high-quality education as well as the added advantage of an industry mentor who can provide valuable one-on-one guidance.
+A reputable online course such as CG Spectrum’s 3D Animation Specialization Course offers a high-quality education as well as the added advantage of an industry mentor who can provide valuable one-on-one guidance.
 The course is designed to get you job-ready, so you'll learn professional techniques used in major film and games studios, and get your demo reel looking sharp to impress clients and employers.
 CG Spectrum students have gone on to work at studios like Sony, Method Studios, Ubisoft etc.

 2. Start Animating